First take: What’s the difference between HBO GO and HBO NOW?

 For those of us without HBO—yet!—most TV plans will add HBO for somewhere around $10 to $20 a month.
-There’s even a few that offer it for free (we’re looking at you, AT&T TV NOW), so we think it’s worth the hassle of looking into.
+There’s even a few that offer it for free, so we think it’s worth the hassle of looking into.

 If you’re determined to live hassle-free, jump to the HBO deals and promotions section and see what we’ve found for you already.